JoaoGabriel98/popmenu_challenge/README.md

 A production-ready implementation of the Popmenu coding challenge, delivered iteratively across **Level 1, Level 2, and Level 3**.
 Stack: **Ruby on Rails** · **PostgreSQL** · **RSpec**.

+## Warning

+I advice to have a look on the closed PR's to make this challenge.
+This is because I wanted to show a sense of progress.
+On the PR, I talk about the changes a little bit.

 ## Quickstart

 ### Requirements